Recte after Munich’s Court Painter F. J. Weiss ?

 petra autem erat Christus.
 I. Chorinth. (here: Corinth.)
 X.IV.

 Between the mentioned trees the rock is situated, shaped like a conic hill from which under the touch of the rod by Moses with glory standing on the right the source bubbles forth in cascades and flows on in a creek at the foot of the picture.
-Behind Moses Aaron stands, opposite to Moses on the left side of the hill a posse of armed men, several of which blowing the horn.
+Behind Moses Aaron stands, opposite to Moses on the left side of the hill a posse of armed men, several of which sounding the horn.
 Lower right and left in the most varied positions folks drinking desirously and gregarious animals, donkeys, sheep, and camels. ”

 The quality of the impression determined by marvelous chiaroscuro